ETC-A/etca-spec/base-isa.md

 1) CPUID uses a bitfield to specify the available extensions.
 A value of 0 means no extensions are available.
 2) This uses a bitfield in the same format as CPUID.
 Attempting to enable a non-available extension should leave the bit cleared.
 Attempting to disable a non-disableable extension should leave the bit set.

+## Flag Semantics

+Flags conceptually maintain these values.
+A future, more rigorous specification of this standard will include a detailed description of affected flags for every instruction individually.

+1) The `Z` flag indicates that the result was zero.
+2) The `N` flag indicates that the result, interpreted as a 2's complement number, was negative.
+3) The `C` flag describes whether an additive instruction caused a carry, or a subtractive computation caused a borrow.
+The concept of "borrow" is exactly the same as in long-hand decimal subtraction the way you might do it on paper.
+The flag is set if the subtraction would borrow out of the next most significant bit.
+A borrow happens precisely when the corresponding addition does _not_ carry.
+In other words, in order to subtract, you (a) complement the B input, (b) set the carry in, (c) set C to the inverse of the carryout.
+4) The `V` flag indicates that the operation caused overflow.
+This means that storing the result in the destination register caused a loss of precision.

 ## Jump Instructions

 Here the first byte has the format `10 0 D CCCC` where `D` fills the high byte of the displacement. `CCCC` is the condition to check.
 The second byte is a single 8bit immediate representing the low byte of the displacement.
-This combined 9 bit displacemnt (sign extended to 16 bits) is added to the address of the current instruction and stored in the program counter.
+This combined 9 bit displacemnt (sign extended to 16 bits) is added to the base address of the current instruction and stored in the program counter.

 ### Conditions